klakshayaa/Company-Analytics-Dashboard_-Power-BI/README.md

 #Description
-Actions done are analyzed the companies date of the number of sectord they have age groups,proportions of men and women in the making and many more.
+Actions done are analyzed the companies data the number of sectors they have age groups,proportions of men and women in the company and many more.